Did you know that you can earn $37 million annually from a convenience store in just five years?

 There are three options for owning a convenience store:

-The advantages of buying an existing c-store are many.
-Depending on the existing business situation, they can include:
+There are many advantages to buying an existing c-store.
+Depending on the store’s exact business situation, they can include:

 - An existing customer base

-- Historical financial and other key information (i.e. foot traffic, rent history, product data)
+- Financial history and other key market information (e.g., foot traffic, rent history, and product data)

-- Potential to purchase the business at a discount (i.e. if the owner wants to retire) and/or improve margins with better management
+- Potential to purchase the business at a discount (e.g., if the owner wants to retire) and improve margins with better management

 - No need to negotiate a new lease, supplier contracts, and other contracts